-The ISO shall calculate for each Resource the amount of Unforced Capacity that each provided in the ISO Procedures.
-A Resource's Unforced Capacity will be the applicable
+The ISO shall calculate for each Resource the amount of Unforced Capacity that each Installed Capacity Supplier is qualified to supply in the NYCA in accordance with formulae provided in the ISO Procedures.
+A Resource's Unforced Capacity will be the applicable Adjusted Installed Capacity multiplied by the quantity of 1 minus the Resource's derating factor.